 Get Leverage With Time Management Tools

 It has never been easier for real estate agents to “work smart.”
-There are ample tools available to help with time management.
-For instance, try using a customer management platform that automates follow-up communication to your past clients.
+There are ample tools available to help you with time management.
+For instance, try using a customer management platform that automates follow-up communication or messages to your past clients.
 Agents should consider implementing platforms like video conferencing, electronic signature software for handling of documents, video tours for listings, social media for marketing.
-You can check out a list of the top apps to help real estate agents to find resources that will allow you to leverage your time.
+You can check out a list of the top apps that help real estate agents find the resources that will allow them to leverage their time.

 Develop A Work-Life Balance Mindset